 “With his prodigious musicality and the quiet conviction of his Kalkadunga heritage, Barton has vastly expanded the horizons of the didgeridoo – and the culture and landscape that it represents.” – Australian Arts Review

 William Barton is one of Australia’s most revered artists.
-A prolific creator, collaborator, and celebrated didgeridoo player, his deep knowledge of music and culture is embedded in his performing and compositions.
+A prolific creator, collaborator, and celebrated didgeridoo player, vocalist and multi-instrumentalist, his deep knowledge of music and culture is embedded in his performing and compositions.

 He was immersed in traditional art and culture as a child, learning the didgeridoo from his uncle, Arthur Peterson, an elder of the Waanyi, Lardil and Kalkadunga people.
 From humble beginnings, his mastery of the instrument has led him on an exceptional path and has seen the didgeridoo and Barton’s distinct musical sound featured in concert halls around the world.

 Increasingly creating his own powerful collection of compositions, William Barton’s music evokes the rich complexities of the Australian landscape and experience.
-This performance for Finding Our Voice features Barton alongside his hand-picked ensemble of exceptional classical and jazz-fusion colleagues Simon Barker, Scott Tinkler, Véronique Serret, Chloe Kim – created in collaboration with Simon Barker (drums) and Scott Tinkler (trumpet).
+Connection was created by Barton alongside trumpter Scott Tinkler and drummer Simon Barker.

 About the piece: